-Naturally a teacher since I was a very young teen, I enjoyed telling stories and exploring games and academics with young children.
-Later I directed and taught in child care centers, became coordinator for a USDA food program and a college adjunct professor at Mary Baldwin College, specializing in psychology and sociology.
+Naturally a teacher, I have always enjoyed telling stories and exploring games and academics with young children.
+I have directed and taught in child care centers, and I am a former college adjunct professor for Mary Baldwin College, specializing in psychology and sociology.
+Since 2002 I have been a professional tutor in public schools, privately, and now in the Williamsburg public library.
 I belong to Virginia Professional Educators which recognizes qualified teachers.
-My teaching philosophy is to expedite learning, which includes inspiring motivation by in... [more]
+My teaching philos... [more]

 Helping college psychology students with their research paper required my stringent attention to grammar.
 Also my public school tutoring of elementary students focused on reading and writing correctly.
 Grammar - the art of placing words properly both verbally and in written form - is an important means of clear communication.